Black Bart (outlaw): First robbery

-Last stagecoach robbery
+Final stagecoach robbery

-His last holdup took place on November 3, 1883, at the site of his first robbery on Funk Hill, southeast of the present town of Copperopolis.
+Boles committed his last holdup on November 3, 1883, at the site of his first robbery on Funk Hill, southeast of the present town of Copperopolis.
 Boles wore a flour-sack mask with two eye holes.
 Driven by Reason McConnell, the stage had crossed the Reynolds Ferry on the old road from Sonora to Milton.
 The driver stopped at the ferry to pick up Jimmy Rolleri, the 19-year-old son of the ferry owner.
 Rolleri had his rifle with him and got off at the bottom of the hill to hunt along the creek and meet the stage on the other side.
 When he arrived at the western end, he found that the stage was not there and began walking up the stage road.
 Near the summit, he saw the stage driver and his team of horses.

 McConnell told him that as the stage had approached the summit, Boles had stepped out from behind a rock with a shotgun in his hands.
 He forced McConnell to unhitch the team and take them over the crest of the hill.
-Boles then tried to remove the strongbox from the stage, but it had been bolted to the floor and took Boles some time to remove.
-Rolleri and McConnell went over the crest and saw Boles backing out of the stage with the strong box.
-McConnell grabbed Rolleri's rifle and fired at Boles twice but missed.
-Rolleri took the rifle and fired as Boles entered a thicket.
-He stumbled as if he had been hit.
-Running to the thicket, they found a small, blood-stained bundle of mail he had dropped.
+Boles then attempted to remove the strongbox but it had been bolted to the floor of the coach and took some time to remove.
+Rolleri and McConnell went over the crest and saw Boles exiting the stage with the strong box.
+McConnell grabbed Rolleri's rifle and fired at Boles twice, but missed; Rolleri took the rifle and fired as Boles ran into a thicket, then stumbled as if he had been hit.
+Rolleri and McConnell followed Boles into the thicket and they found a small, blood-stained bundle of mail he had dropped.

 Boles had been wounded in the hand.
-After running a quarter of a mile, he stopped and wrapped a handkerchief around his hand to control the bleeding.
+After running a quarter of a mile, he stopped and wrapped his hand in a handkerchief to control the bleeding.
 He found a rotten log and stuffed the sack with the gold amalgam into it, keeping $500 in gold coins.
-He hid the shotgun in a hollow tree, threw everything else away, and fled.
+Boles hid the shotgun in a hollow tree, threw everything else away, and fled.
 In a manuscript written by stage driver McConnell about 20 years after the robbery, he claimed he fired all four shots at Boles.
-The first missed, but he thought the second or third shot hit Boles, and was sure the fourth did.
-Boles only had the one wound to his hand.
+The first missed, but he thought the second or third shot hit Boles, and was certain that the fourth shot did.
+Boles had only the single wound to his hand.